 For decades, James McAllister worked as a shipyard carpenter with three different companies, including Willamette Iron & Steel Company, Albina Engine & Machine, and Lockheed Shipbuilding.
 Court documents indicated he started his career in 1956.

 Court documents also indicate that McAllister alleged he was exposed to asbestos at all three shipyards.
-McAllister’s last employer was Willamette; however, did this mean only Willamette was responsible after he developed mesothelioma?
-Were all three companies culpable?
+McAllister’s last employer was Willamette.

-After numerous court hearings, combined with new rules under the Longshore and Harbor Workers’ Compensation Act, the court ultimately decided that since Albina was the “last responsible” employer of McAllister’s, it should be financially responsible for his illness and ultimately his death.
+After numerous court hearings, combined with new rules under the Longshore and Harbor Workers’ Compensation Act, the court ultimately decided that because Albina was the “last responsible” employer of McAllister’s, it should be financially responsible for his illness and, ultimately, his death.

-Although McAllister passed away from complications with mesothelioma in 2002, his widow pressed on and, acting on his behalf, ensured that those responsible for the man’s death faced justice.
+Although McAllister passed away from complications with mesothelioma in 2002, his widow continued the legal action.
+She acted on his behalf, ensuring that those responsible for the man’s death faced justice.

 The lawsuit victory was an important victory for mesothelioma victims and helped set the stage for additional lawsuits that followed.

-In addition to the lawsuit mentioned above, Willamette Iron and Steel Works also faced an excessive amount of safety violations.
+In addition to asbestos exposure that led to lawsuits, Willamette Iron and Steel Works also faced an excessive amount of other types of safety violations.

-According to the Occupational Safety and Health Administration (OSHA), which got involved after numerous complaints, there was a lack of basic safety at the shipyard, injuring many workers, even disabling a few workers permanently.
+According to the Occupational Safety and Health Administration (OSHA), which got involved after numerous complaints, there was a lack of basic safety at the shipyard, injuring many workers and even disabling a few workers permanently.

 Housekeeping aboard the vessels was one of the major safety issues.
 One of the first issues occurred in December 1972, when the shipyard was accused of violating (OSHA) housekeeping standard, 29 C.F.R. § 1915.51(a).
 Court documents state that numerous hoses and welding leads on one of the vessels at the shipyard were left open, causing workers to injure themselves.

-Numerous other OSHA violations began to mount up.
-Willamette petitioned to have the violations dropped, but the company was ultimately unsuccessful.
+As OSHA violations grew in number, Willamette petitioned to have them dropped.
+The company was ultimately unsuccessful.